-Leasing a restaurant space without a plan is liking walking into a Walmart without a shopping list.
+Leasing, renting or buying a restaurant space without a plan is liking walking into a Walmart without a shopping list.
 You go in for allergy medicine and leave with Claritin and $400 worth of patio furniture.

 Don’t start looking up restaurant space for lease without establishing a budget you’re comfortable with first.
-Here’s what you should keep in mind in order to determine your budget.
+Here’s what you should keep in mind in order to determine your budget:

 Restaurateurs typically spend 5-10% of their revenue on rent and utilities.
 If you expect to generate $40,000 each month at your quick service burrito restaurant in Austin, then you should spend between $2,000 and $4,000 on rent and utilities.
 If you think your fine dining sushi establishment in suburban Seattle will draw $100,000 in monthly revenue, you can spend between $5,000 and $10,000 a month on your space.

 How do you know how much space you can afford if you haven’t opened the restaurant yet or are a first-time restaurateur?
 Conduct market research.
 Ask restaurateurs in your area with similar concepts what kind of revenue they generate.